 (A) To be promoted to the rank of Sergeant or Lieutenant, an officer must have completed at least two (2) years of post-high school education.
 These two (2) years of education may be undertaken at either a two- or four-year college or university.

-(B) To be appointed to the position of Chief of Police, the successful candidate must have earned at least a Master’s degree, or a higher level graduate degree.
-There is no specific field of endeavor in which the degree must have been obtained.

 The Chief of Police or their designee shall determine the nature and form of the competitive exam used to fill a vacancy in the ranks of sergeant and lieutenant.
 All promotions under this section shall be in compliance with O.R.C. section 124.44.